hamze-kabi/REST-Countries-API-with-color-theme-switcher/README.md

-# Frontend Mentor - product list with cart page solution
+# Frontend Mentor - Memory game solution

-This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
+This is a solution to the [Memory game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents